dnsimple/dnsimple-node/CONTRIBUTING.md

     }
     ```

-3. Set the version in `lib/dnsimple.js`:

-    ```javascript
-    Dnsimple.VERSION = '$VERSION';
-    ```

-4. Run the test suite and ensure all the tests pass.
+1. Run the test suite and ensure all the tests pass.

-5. Finalize the `## main` section in `CHANGELOG.md` assigning the version.
+1. Finalize the `## main` section in `CHANGELOG.md` assigning the version.

-6. Commit and push the changes
+1. Commit and push the changes

     ```shell
     git commit -a -m "Release $VERSION"
     git push origin main
     ```

-7. Wait for CI to complete.
+1. Wait for CI to complete.

-8. Create a signed tag.
+1. Create a signed tag.

     ```shell
     git tag -a v$VERSION -s -m "Release $VERSION"